SageMotionApps/046_GRF_Bilateral/README.md

 # 046_GRF_Bilateral combined
 The purpose of this GRF_Bilateral app is to predict and stream Ground Reaction Forces (GRFs) in real-time based on IMUs data, facilitating the analysis of force distribution during treadmill walking
-### Installation Note:
-The `third_party` folder has all the needed libraries and dependencies required.
 Please refer to the App guide as a tutorial of how to use the App For any technical assitance, please contact [Sagemotion](mailto:info@sagemotion.com) directly.